davidseeker507/LearnLikeAnAI/readme.md

 - **Hands-On Scenarios**: Experience real challenges that AI models face during training
 - **No Prerequisites**: Designed for beginners with no prior AI knowledge required
 - **Beautiful UI**: Clean, modern interface with smooth animations
+- **Guided RL Mini-Games**: Hidden treasure/pirate grid with radar and danger sensors so players focus on learning signals, not guessing

 ## Learning Paths